-Today, Apple is one of the world’s most successful and profitable technology company.
-It holds over 40% of the US smartphone market and has a fantastical 87% brand loyalty across the US and Europe.
+Today, Apple is one of the world’s most successful and profitable technology companies.
+It holds over 40% of the US smartphone market (46,9% in 2021 to be precise) and has a fantastical 87% brand loyalty across the US and Europe.

 So think less about profit and more about customer value.
-How your company and your product or service can create more value for your customer.
+How your company and your product or service can create more value for your customers.

-From Apple to other industry-leading companies such as Netflix and Amazon, the best way to learn retention from big companies is to survey your customers, read their feedback and use it to improve your product, service, and experience.
+From Apple to other industry-leading companies, the best way to learn retention from big companies is to survey your customers, read their feedback and use it to improve your product, service, and experience.

 Having access to such data can help you make better decisions regarding how to approach customers, and which segments (Promoters, Passives, Detractors) you need to focus on more at the moment.